 Japan rests on a geologically active area.
 The islands were in fact created from two tectonic plates pushing against each other and emerging from the ocean.
 These tectonic plates are the cause of the seismic and geologic activities.

-Earthquakes are an everyday occurance, though most of them are hardly noticeable tremours.
-The two most recent heavy earthquakes were the Great Hanshin Earthquake (阪神・淡路大震災 Hanshin Daishinsai) which occured in Kobe on January 17, 1995 and had a magnitude of 6.9 on the Richter scale, claiming more than 5,500 lives, and the most powerful earthquake ever to hit Japan, the Great East Japan Earthquake (東日本大震災 Higashi Nihon Daishinsai) on March 11, 2011, with a magnitude of 9.0 and the epicentre about 70 kilometres off the Tōhoku coast, triggering a tidal wave (津波 tsunami, "harbour wave") of up to 40 metres in height and claiming the lives of 15,842 people, with 3,485 still missing.
+Earthquakes are an everyday occurrence, though most of them are hardly noticeable tremours.
+The two most recent heavy earthquakes were the Great Hanshin Earthquake (阪神・淡路大震災 Hanshin Daishinsai) which occurred in Kobe on January 17, 1995 and had a magnitude of 6.9 on the Richter scale, claiming more than 5,500 lives, and the most powerful earthquake ever to hit Japan, the Great East Japan Earthquake (東日本大震災 Higashi Nihon Daishinsai) on March 11, 2011, with a magnitude of 9.0 and the epicenter about 70 kilometers off the Tōhoku coast, triggering a tidal wave (津波 tsunami, “harbour wave”) of up to 40 metres in height and claiming the lives of 15,842 people, with 3,485 still missing.
 The worst earthquake in world history on September 1, 1923, the Great Kanto Earthquake (関東大震災 Kantō Daishinsai) laid waste to Tokyo.
 The earthquake, with a magnitude of 8.3, and subsequent fires claimed 142,800 lives.

 Every year, Asia is plagued by a large number of typhoons, and Japan is no exception.
 Typhoons are violent storms that develop over the southern Pacific Ocean.
 The word “typhoon” comes from the Chinese “taifeng”.
 Typhoons occur in greater numbers during September and October.